Interplay of electron-magnon scattering and spin-orbit induced electronic spin-flip scattering in a two-band Stoner model: Model and Dynamical Equations

 which includes the electron-electron Coulomb interaction, the electron-magnon interaction, the electron-phonon interaction and magnon-phonon interactions, respectively.
-We will treat the first two of these interactions dynamically and the latter two using relaxation-time approximations in the present paper.
+We will treat the first two of these interactions dynamically and the latter two using relaxation-time approximations.
 The first term describes the single-electron contribution in our model

 where we have denoted by $c_{\bvec{k},\sigma}^\dagger$ ($c_{\bvec{k},\sigma}$) the creation (annihilation) operators for electrons with crystal momentum $\bvec{k}$ and spin $\sigma$.
-The single-electron Hamiltonian may include self-energy effects such as a \emph{dynamical} spin splitting.
+The single-electron energies~$\epsilon_{\bvec{k},\sigma}$ may include self-energy effects such as a \emph{dynamical} spin splitting.
 An explicit form for the energy will be given in Sec.~\ref{subsec:energy-magnetization} further below.
 An extension to the multi-band case is straightforward, but would enormously complicate the numerical problem.
 The free-magnon contribution is

 where $a_\bvec{q}^\dagger$ ($a_\bvec{q}$) are the creation (annihilation) operators for magnons on the ferromagnetic ground state with wave vector $\bvec{q}$ and energy $\hbar \omega_q$, which we take to be